Indian gravestone industry

 Recent trends

-New technology investments are being made with the aim of reducing costs.
-In the last few years CNC machines have begun to be employed in many factories for making complicated designs.
+New technology investments have been made with the aim of reducing costs, and CNC machines have begun to be employed in many factories for making complicated designs.
 Most of the diamond tools and other consumables are imported, to the extent of 80% of total demand, and amounting to between 5 and 6 million US dollars per year.